JuliaAtmosOceanHydro/ICOADSDict.jl/README.md

 http://rda.ucar.edu/datasets/ds540.0/docs/ICOADS2.5-HD_Brohan2015.mp4

-Is it obvious when the Suez and Panama canals opened for business?
-Note the changes in ship speed.
-When did data coverage seriously improve along the Equatorial Pacific (to watch El Nino develop from moored buoys) and in the Southern Hemisphere (thanks to drifters!)?
+Is it obvious when the Suez (1869) and Panama (1914) canals opened for business?
+Even with the introduction of steam engines and paddle steamers, changes in ship speed seem more impressive once screw propellers took over (1855?).
+Wars invariably impacted shipping, but the Crimean (1853-1856) and American Civil (1861-1865) wars had quite different impacts in the Pacific.
+When did data coverage seriously improve along the Equatorial Pacific (to watch El Nino develop using arrays of moored buoys) and in the Southern Hemisphere (thanks to drifters following the surface currents)?

 # Installation